 On 24 December 2020, the UK government announced that they will associate to the new programme Horizon Europe (2021-27).
-This means that UK participants are eligible to lead and participate to Horizon Europe proposals.
+This means that UK participants, and therefore Queen’s researchers, are eligible to lead and participate to Horizon Europe proposals.

 We are a world-class international university built on teaching excellence, leading-edge research, innovation, collaboration and engagement.

 Our Strategy 2030 vision is to be a global research-intensive university, generating internationally leading research coupled with outstanding teaching and learning, focused on the needs of our society, locally and globally.

 Our research strengths align perfectly with Horizon Europe priorities:

 - Secure connected intelligence, AI, and the data revolution

 - Human environment relations